telerik/fiddler-jam-docs/portal/portal-menu.md

 #### Privacy Settings

-Your information and usage statistics enable the Fiddler team to better understand how Fiddler Jam is used and to continue building an awesome product.
+Your information and usage statistics enable the Fiddler team to understand better how Fiddler Jam is used and continue building an awesome product.

 To subscribe or unsubscribe from participating in the sharing of usage statistics: